This is a sponsored post. All opinions are my own.

 One of my favorite things about this summer has been the slow, simple moments where imagination is the primary thing fueling the fun.
 That is when you really “see” your children and appreciate their adventure and innocence for the rare treasure that it is in this world.

-Hopefully this list ↓ of outdoor and indoor activities will help you realize that summer doesn’t have to be complicated or exhausting.
+Hopefully this list ↓ of activities will help you realize that summer with kids doesn’t have to be complicated or exhausting.
 You can keep it simple and still have a lot of fun!

 - Blanket fort